Muzammal-Naseer/DCViT-AT/README.md

 <hr>

-## Training for Dynamic Cues - Videos
+## Training for Dynamic Cues for Videos

 <hr>

-## Training for Dynamic Cues - Multi-Views-ModelNet40
+## Training for Dynamic Cues for Multi-Views-ModelNet40

 <hr>